 - Notify the landlord when looking to move out of the unit, before or by the end of the rental term.

 The following are the basic North Carolina landlord rights in the state of North Carolina and under North Carolina landlord-tenant law.
-Property owners have a right to:
+Real Estate owners have a right to:

 - Screen tenants according to their own qualifying criteria and no other factors, as per federal law outlined in the Fair Housing Act.